joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/working-with-embedded-sounds.md

 To use the embedded sound to set a property of a Flex component, it should be cast as an instance of the mx.core.SoundAsset class instead of as an instance of the Sound class.
-For a similar example that uses the SoundAsset class see “Embedded asset classes” in Learning ActionScript 3.0.
+For a similar example that uses the SoundAsset class see "Embedded asset classes" in Learning ActionScript 3.0.

 </div>